HilmarBirgir/IceGig/README.md

 Possible improvements
 ----------
 * The playback experience can be a lot better.
 Would be nice to have a scrubber and the capability to pause.
 Also it would be nice to be able to minimise the app while playing.
+* Threading, currently networking code and cell view model allocation is run on the main thread.
+Would be more optimized to move that onto an offthread.
+* The titles of

 Credits
 ----------